tier4/caret_doc/docs/tips/path_verify.md

 path.verify()
 ```

-## Check items
+## What `path.verify()` checks

-- Check whether using caret-rclcpp [path.verify()]
+- Check whether using caret/rclcpp [path.verify()]

-  Target applications need to be built based on the rclcpp provided by CARET, not ROS 2.
+  Your applications need to be built with `rclcpp` provided by CARET, not ROS 2.
-  The 'path.verify()' command checks the based rclcpp.
+  `path.verify()` command checks which `rclcpp` is used for building your application.

-  If not caret/rclcpp, the following warning is occured.
+  If caret/rclcpp is not applied, the following warning message is outputted on your terminal or Jupyter notebook.

   ```bash
   WARNING : 2022-03-18 12:53:54 | 'caret/rclcpp' may not be used in subscriber of '/localization/pose_estimator/ndt_scan_matcher'.
   ```

-- Check that path elements have valid message_context values
+- Check if node latency can be calculated with referring to `message_context`